seenthattinker/demo/audit.md

 they will be satisfied with the tour alone, but don’t depend on this.

-![Note] Be prepared to defend every project.
+Be prepared to defend every project.

 Listen carefully to what the auditor is asking.